profezzorn/ProffieOSDocs/config/the-config_top-section.md

 This define lets you use a pin to detect when a blade is present or not.
 The pin will work kind of like a latching button which is pressed when there is a blade in the saber.
 When there is no blade in the saber, NO_BLADE (one billion) will be added to the blade ID.

     #define BLADE_DETECT_PIN PIN

+See [the Blade Detect page](../blade-detect.md) for more information.

 ### SAVE_STATE
 Save state is the same as SAVE_COLOR_CHANGE, SAVE_VOLUME and SAVE_PRESET